 It is the SEAWDB's responsibility to provide the leadership to achieve this goal.
 As noted above, this Regional and Local Plan is designed to support the vision, goals and strategy put forth in the State Plan.
 Arkansas's strategic vision, clearly articulated states "The publicly funded workforce system envisioned by the Workforce Innovation and Opportunity Act (WIOA) is quality focused, employer-driven, customer-centered, and tailored to meet the needs of regional economies.
 It is designed to increase access to, and opportunities for, the employment, education, training, and support services that individuals need to succeed in the labor market, particularly those with barriers to employment.
 It aligns workforce development, education, and economic development programs with regional economic development strategies to meet the needs of local and regional employers, and provide a comprehensive, accessible and high-quality workforce development system.
-This is accomplished by providing all customers access to high-quality workforce development terms that connect them with the full range of services available in their communities, whether they are looking to find jobs, build basic educational or occupational skills, earn a postsecondary certificate or degree, or obtain guidance on how to make career choices, or are businesses and employers seeking skilled workers."
+This is accomplished by providing all customers access to high-quality workforce development strategies to find jobs, build basic educational or occupational skills, earn a postsecondary certificate or degree, or obtain guidance on how to make career choices, or are businesses and employers seeking skilled workers."